ceramic-mug/ceramic-mug.github.io/reference/PrincetonChurches.md

 ## ⛪️ Bridge Church

-In-person sercives at 10am and 12pm if you register ahead of time.
-Also livestreaming on their website.

 - Address: 3752 Nottingham Way, Hamilton Square, NJ 08690
 - Website: [bridgechurchnj.org](https://www.bridgechurchnj.org/)
 - Contact: Selena Hostetler [Christian Union NOVA]